-The guide activation procedure in Annex D lists the call out order and logging of actions.
+The guide activation procedure in Annex C lists the call out order and logging of actions.

-For specific flood triggers and escalation procedures, see Annex E.
+For specific flood triggers and escalation procedures, see the Plan at Annex D, and for specific responses to snow see the plan at Annex E.